Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Conclusion

 \section{Conclusion}

-This work explored one perspective on improving safety in mixed autonomy settings by investigating human supervision of AVs in a simulated merging task.
-We investigated the question: Can we do better than the present-day industry standard of persistent supervision (consider the Tesla Autopilot)?
+This work explored an operational reliability perspective on improving safety in mixed autonomy settings by investigating human supervision of AVs in a simulated merging task.
+We investigated the question: Can we do better than the present-day industry standard of persistent supervision?
 Our findings indicate that clever allocation of human resources for supervision tasks may ease near-term adoption of imperfect autonomous agents in safety-critical environments.
-Future work could use simulations to empirically investigate the distribution produced, and could also evaluate the impact of the supervision-aware AVs' cooperative behavior on traffic flows.
+Key conclusions include: \begin{itemize} \item AV teaming can enable supervision that is both safe and scalable, \textcolor{black}{with orders-of-magnitude improvement in supervision requirements.
+This cooperation may enable autonomous systems' deployment at scale in certain settings.} \item Queuing-theoretic analysis and order statistics allow for the establishment of high \textcolor{black}{reliability} upper bounds on human supervision requirements in the given setting. \item Scalable supervision provides a method for achieving human-level safety even when autonomous system performance guarantees are elusive. \end{itemize} Future work could use traffic microsimulators to empirically investigate the distribution produced, and could also evaluate the impact of the supervision-aware AVs' cooperative behavior on traffic flows.
+These simulations could extend to investigate how learning can be incorporated to exhibit behaviors similar to---or even superior to---those discussed in this work.
 More generally, continued research in this direction could adopt alternative reachability analysis tools to investigate supervision scaling's potential in other mixed autonomy settings.